JetSetIlly/Gopher2600/README.md

 ## Missing Features

 1. Paddle, keyboard, driving, lightgun controllers
 1. Not all CPU instructions are implemented.
-Although adding the missng opcodes when encountered should be straightforward.
+Although adding the missing opcodes when encountered should be straightforward.
 1. Unimplemented cartridge formats
 	* F0 Megaboy
 	* AR Arcadia
-	* X1 chip (as used in Pitfal 2)
+	* X1 chip (as used in Pitfall 2)
 1. Disassembly of some cartridge formats is known to be inaccurate
 1. FUTURE and todo.txt files list other known issues